fgtubs/FaaS_deployment_sripts/README.md

 # FaaS_deployment_sripts

 The aim of this project is to work on different deployment techinques for faas systems on constrained devices.
-For this purpose the installation is done on a Raspberry Pi 4 with Ubuntu server OS
+For this purpose the installation is done on a Raspberry Pi 4 with Ubuntu Server OS

 ## Installation builds
 * Docker, K3s, openfaas
 * containerd, K3s, openfaas
+* faasd?
 * tbd

 ## Successfully deploy